 Note: Existing templates will only appear once your first project template has been created.
 So on the first upload, the screen below will appear.
 On subsequent uploads, the existing templates options will appear in place of "What is a template?".

 - After clicking on Create new template, you will then be prompted to Define title block fields for your drawing set.
 If you have multiple title blocks in your drawing set, don't worry, you will be able to adjust for this in a later step.

 - Center the drawing title block on the screen using the default pan tool in the canvas (pan across the canvas and zoom in with your mouse wheel) and select a field in the left hand menu to map to the title block.

-- You can now quickly review the regions of up to six drawings at a time compared to what has been automatically read from the actual drawing title block.
+- You can now quickly review the regions of all of your drawings at once compared to what has been automatically read from the actual drawing title block.

 - If the text in the fields doesn't match up with the preview and needs adjusting, you can simply edit the text directly in the text box below the thumbnail.